zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[memochou1993 / gpt-ai-assistant](https://github.com/memochou1993/gpt-ai-assistant) - OpenAI + LINE + Vercel = GPT AI Assistant
 ## Go

+* 【2024-04-05】[openp2p-cn / openp2p](https://github.com/openp2p-cn/openp2p) - OpenP2P is a lightweight P2P sharing network.
+Support Cone,Symmetric(NAT1-NAT4),UPNP,IPv6,both UDP&TCP punch.
+You can build you private sharing network, or uses the public sharing network
+* 【2024-04-05】[nilsherzig / LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - LLocalSearch is a completely locally running search aggregator using LLM Agents.
+The user can ask a question and the system will use a chain of LLMs to find the answer.
+The user can see the progress of the agents and the final answer.
+No OpenAI or Google API keys are needed.
+* 【2024-04-05】[gardener / gardener](https://github.com/gardener/gardener) - Kubernetes-native system managing the full lifecycle of conformant Kubernetes clusters as a service on Alicloud, AWS, Azure, GCP, OpenStack, vSphere, KubeVirt, Hetzner, EquinixMetal, MetalStack, and OnMetal with minimal TCO.
+* 【2024-04-05】[linkerd / linkerd2](https://github.com/linkerd/linkerd2) - Ultralight, security-first service mesh for Kubernetes.
+Main repo for Linkerd 2.x.
 * 【2024-04-04】[babyname / fate](https://github.com/babyname/fate) - Fate is a modern science chinese name create tool.
 * 【2024-04-03】[ossf / scorecard](https://github.com/ossf/scorecard) - OpenSSF Scorecard - Security health metrics for Open Source
 * 【2024-04-03】[fullstorydev / grpcui](https://github.com/fullstorydev/grpcui) - An interactive web UI for gRPC, along the lines of postman